Adityadln/Adityadln/README.md

 ## 💫 About Me:
 I'm a tech enthusiast currently studying working on MERN stack and Next-js.
-Hoping to more web-dev in the coming months!!
+Hoping to do more web-dev in the coming months!!

 ## 🌐 Socials: